Fliplet/fliplet-cli/docs/Native-framework-changelog.md

 - **iOS**: Bugfixes for issues reported when playing audio files

----

 ### Version 3.9.5 (April 25, 2019)

 - **iOS**: Stability improvements during boot time and when performing in-app updates

----

 ### Version 3.9.4 (April 16, 2019)

 - **Android**: Support for Google Analytics data reporting on all versions of Android.

----

 ### Version 3.9.3 (April 11, 2019)

 - **All platforms**: Stability improvements during the download of in-app updates.

----

-## Legacy versions

-Please note that these versions have limited support for newer Fliplet features.
-We encourage you to submit a new native update to your apps via the App Store or Google Play if you have users still running these versions of your app.

 ### Version 3.9.2 (January 25, 2019)